greelgorke/stream-build/README.md

 # Stream-build

-this package offers you convenience factory methods for the 4 base streams for simpler creation of custom streams.
+this package offers you convenience factory methods for simpler creation of custom streams from the 4 base streams.

 ## Usage

 Core stream module is re-exported.
 So you can easy replace `require('stream')` with `require('stream-build')` and go on.
-Now you have for factory methods, which can be used to create custom streams:
+Now you have 4 factory methods which can be used to create custom streams:

 ```javascript
 // Before